 Seasonal Food Truck, Activities, and Fitness Concessions

-Seattle Parks and Recreation (SPR) seeks unique and interesting business collaborations that promote and enhance parks through a shared commitment to healthy people, healthy environment and strong communities.
-Opportunities vary, with some sites appropriate for carts, food trucks, and other self-contained businesses.
-Most locations do not have storage or electricity available.
-Small businesses, and Women and/or Minority Businesses (WMBE) are encouraged to submit proposals.
-Before submitting your request, review the FAQ, site desciptions and visit the park location.
+Seattle Parks and Recreation (SPR) seeks unique and interesting business collaborations that promote and enhance parks through a shared commitment to healthy people, thriving environment and vibrant community.
+Opportunities vary, with some sites appropriate for kiosks, carts, trailers, and food trucks.
+Most locations do not have storage, water, or electricity available.
+Small businesses and Women and/or Minority Businesses (WMBE) are encouraged to submit proposals.
+Before submitting your application, review the site descriptions and visit the park location.

 Commercial Use Permits-Fitness/Education/Recreation